LD4P/qa_server/README.md

 ### Predefined Configurations in LD4P/linked_data_authorities

 All authorities defined in [LD4P/linked_data_authorities](https://github.com/LD4P/linked_data_authorities) are included in this engine.
+When you run the install task, they will be copied to `config/authorities/linked_data`.
+If you do not want to support a particular authority, you can remove it from this directory and the corresponding validation file in the `scenarios` sub-directory.

 Configurations exist for a number of other common authorities that can be used by your QA Server.
 When possible, each configuration comes in two varieties...